There are wonderful places to eat in the small Cycladic island of Antiparos, in Greece. These are some of them.

 After our previous declaration of unconditional love to Greek cuisine, this recommendation might look like a contradiction.
 Well, it isn’t.
 Sale Rosso is an outstanding Italian restaurant, really run by Italians.

 This restaurant is in a very central position on the main road of the chora.
-Its colorful but delicate atmosphere proves really inviting.
+Its colorful but the delicate atmosphere proves really inviting.

 Sicilian Rossella, the chef, was happy to present us with some of her specialities that recall the Italian tradition with a touch of modern techniques and twists.